tpc-cloud/cencora_vwan/README.md

 ## Customization

-You can customize the deployment by modifying the `terraform/config/virtualwan.json` file:
+You can customize the deployment by modifying the hub configuration files:

-1. Virtual Hub configurations:
-   - Add or remove hubs
-   - Modify address spaces
-   - Change routing preferences
+1. Adding a new hub:
+   - Create a new YAML file in `terraform/config/hubs/`
+   - Follow the configuration structure
+   - The hub will be automatically included in the deployment

+2. Modifying existing hubs:
+   - Edit the corresponding YAML file
-   - Update SKU settings
+   - Update settings as needed

-2. Gateway configurations:
-   - Add or remove gateways
-   - Modify scale units
-   - Change gateway types
+   - Changes will be applied on next deployment

+3. Removing a hub:
+   - Delete the corresponding YAML file
-   - Update hub associations
+   - The hub will be removed on next deployment

-3. Environment-specific settings:
+4. Environment-specific settings:
    - Use ${environment} variable in names
    - Configure different settings per environment